THE HEARTWOOD EXPERIENCE

-Heartwood Soundstage is a live performance venue, a recording studio, a video production soundstage, a web music streaming portal, or all of the above at the same time.
-The four founders of Heartwood are successful, creative, diversely talented people bound by a common love of music… and frustrated by the terrible acoustics, logistics, and/or attitudes that compromise many performance venues.
-Heartwood incorporates the lessons learned from over 100 years of our accumulated experience staging, producing, recording, mixing, and performing music.
-We have striven to make a venue that showcases the nuance and the power of musical performance, connecting artist and audience in a shared transcendent experience that makes music such a joy in life.
+Heartwood Soundstage is a live performance venue, a recording studio and a video production soundstage.
+The founders of people are bound by a common love of music… and a frustration by the poor acoustics and the attitudes that compromise many performance venues.
+Heartwood incorporates the lessons learned from our accumulated experience staging, producing, recording, mixing, and performing music.
+We have striven to make a venue that showcases the nuance and the power of musical performance, connecting artist and audience in a shared experience that makes music such a joy in life.

 Some of the partners at Heartwood remember the pre-internet days, when we spent a large share of our meager income buying both musical instruments and music from record shops.
 Sadly, the livelihood of working musicians, precarious in the best of times, has been further stressed by erosion of royalties (Spotify pays a fraction of a cent for each play of a song) and widespread unpaid copying of work that took many hours to create and produce.
 As record stores have faded into the past, video production (with YouTube the primary outlet) has become imperative to an artist’s success.
 But quality video production is expensive, and YouTube royalties are rarely sufficient to pay a living wage.
 The path to recognition is long on expense and short on income.
 The music business model seems to be: pay to make a video, pay to make a recording, then perform for nothing so you can give your recordings away.